TillMacher/TaxonTableTools/README.md

 ## Installation

-TaXonTableTools requires Python version 3.6 and 3.7 and can be easily installed using pip.
+TaxonTableTools requires Python version 3.6 and 3.7 and can be easily installed using pip.

 First, make sure you run the correct pip version via: